darrylsosborne/amazon-efs-workshop/workshop/3-performance/README.md

 ![](https://s3.amazonaws.com/aws-us-east-1/tutorial/100x100_benefit_available.png)![](https://s3.amazonaws.com/aws-us-east-1/tutorial/100x100_benefit_ingergration.png)![](https://s3.amazonaws.com/aws-us-east-1/tutorial/100x100_benefit_ecryption-lock.png)![](https://s3.amazonaws.com/aws-us-east-1/tutorial/100x100_benefit_fully-managed.png)![](https://s3.amazonaws.com/aws-us-east-1/tutorial/100x100_benefit_lowcost-affordable.png)![](https://s3.amazonaws.com/aws-us-east-1/tutorial/100x100_benefit_performance.png)![](https://s3.amazonaws.com/aws-us-east-1/tutorial/100x100_benefit_scalable.png)![](https://s3.amazonaws.com/aws-us-east-1/tutorial/100x100_benefit_storage.png)
 # **Amazon Elastic File System (Amazon EFS)**

-## Performance Tutorial
+## Performance

-### Version 1.0.1
+### Version 2018.11

-efs-pt-1.0.1
+efs.wrkshp.2018.11

 ---

-© 2017 Amazon Web Services, Inc. and its affiliates.
+© 2018 Amazon Web Services, Inc. and its affiliates.
 All rights reserved.
 This work may not be  reproduced or redistributed, in whole or in part, without prior written permission from Amazon Web Services, Inc. Commercial copying, lending, or selling is prohibited.

 Errors or corrections?
 Email us at [darrylo@amazon.com](mailto:darrylo@amazon.com).

 ---

-## Tutorial Overview

 ### Overview

-This tutorial is designed to help you better understand the performance characteristics of Amazon Elastic File System (Amazon EFS) and how parallelism, I/O size, and Amazon EC2 instance types have a profound effect on file system performance.
+This workshop is designed to help you better understand the performance characteristics of Amazon Elastic File System (Amazon EFS) and how parallelism, I/O size, and Amazon EC2 instance types have a profound effect on file system performance.

-This tutorial is divided into four sections.
+This tutorial is divided into five sections.

+- **Section 1 -** launch 3 Amazon EC2 instances all different instance types.
+Install EFS-utils, and other utilities, and generate sample data.

-- **Section 1 -** will demonstrate that not all Amazon EC2 instance types are created equal and different instance types provide different levels of network performance when accessing an EFS file system.
+- **Section 2 -** will demonstrate that not all Amazon EC2 instance types are created equal and different instance types provide different levels of network performance when accessing an EFS file system.

+- **Section 3 -** will demonstrate how increasing the number of threads accessing EFS will significantly improve performance.

-- **Section 2 -** will demonstrate how different I/O sizes (block sizes) and sync() frequencies (the rate data is persisted to disk) have a profound impact on EFS performance when compared to EBS.
+- **Section 4 -** will demonstrate how different I/O sizes (block sizes) and sync() frequencies (the rate data is persisted to disk) have a profound impact on EFS performance when compared to EBS.

-- **Section 3 -** will demonstrate how increasing the number of threads accessing EFS will significantly improve performance when compared to EBS.

-- **Section 4 -** will compare and demonstrate how different file transfer tools affect performance when accessing an EFS file system.
+- **Section 5 -** will compare and demonstrate how different file transfer tools affect performance when accessing an EFS file system.

 ### Prerequisites

-The AWS CloudFormation template below will create the compute environment you need to run the tutorial.
-You must have an existing Amazon EFS file system in the region where you launch the CloudFormation stack and it must have mount targets in the VPC where you launch your EC2 instances.
-You will need to provide the EFS file system id as a parameter value when you launch the CloudFormation stack.
-If you don't already have a file system you can use for this tutorial, click the link to go to the [***Create a file system***](/tutorial/create-file-system) tutorial.
+* An AWS account
+* An Amazon EFS file system
+* An Amazon EC2 key pair

 ### The Environment

-The AWS CloudFormation template will launch three EC2 instances, each in their own Auto Scaling group.
-Please use the recommended default instance types for each Auto Scaling group.
-The file system, whose id you entered as a CloudFormation parameter, will be automatically mounted to each EC2 instance.
-These instances will also have a 20 GB gp2 EBS data volume mounted and 5GB of test data will be generated on that volume.
-The following open-source applications will also be installed on each instance.
+You will install a number of utilities to test different characteristics and EFS.

+- **ioping -** is a console application to generate a read/write workload against a mount

 - **nload -** is a console application that monitors network traffic and bandwidth usage in real time